Speaker delay halts national security briefings for lawmakers

 Other briefings are restricted by committee membership — and the committees cannot be formally comprised until a Speaker is elected.

-Talks to reach a deal among Republicans to make McCarthy the Speaker have not been successful so far.
+Talks to reach a deal among Republicans to make McCarthy the Speaker has not been successful so far.

 “There is a trust issue with the gentleman who wants to be Speaker,” Perry said.
 “It is hard to restore trust in just a month or two and it’s really hard to betray confidences in a meeting where the details are then leaked out to the press.”